Annual Cooperstown Campus Safety Report

 In addition to registering a general emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by University Police in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, University Police will notify that individual no later than 24 hours after the student is determined to be missing.
 A student who wishes to identify a confidential contact can do so through the office of Residential and Community Life in conjunction with room selection or roommate preference data collection processes.
 This confidential contact information will not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.

-There is no waiting period for University Police to begin an investigation into a missing student report, but the University must notify the local law enforcement agency within 24 hours of making a determination that a student is missing.
-In addition, the University must notify within 24 hours the custodial parent(s) or guardian(s) of missing students under the age of 18 who are not emancipated.
+There is no waiting period for University Police to begin an investigation into a missing student report, but the university must notify the local law enforcement agency within 24 hours of making a determination that a student is missing.
+In addition, the university must notify within 24 hours the custodial parent(s) or guardian(s) of missing students under the age of 18 who are not emancipated.

 Daily Log